PatricioFarrell/ChargeTransport.jl/docs/src/examples/Example101_PIN.md

 # 101: 1D GaAs p-i-n diode.
 ([source code](https://github.com/PatricioFarrell/ChargeTransportInSolids.jl/tree/master/examplesExample101_PIN.jl))

 Simulating charge transport in a GaAs pin diode.
+This means the corresponding PDE problem corresponds to the van Roosbroeck system of equations.
-The simulations are performed out of equilibrium.
+The simulations are performed out of equilibrium and for the stationary problem.

 ```julia
 module Example101_PIN